italia/daf-kylo/README.md

 kubectl apply -f config-map/kylo-services.yaml kubectl apply -f config-map/kylo-ui.yaml
 ```

+2. Go to idm.teamdigitale.test and create an user such as *dladmin* with a password *password*

+After these you are able to login into kylo ui!

 As pointed out above, once this is done *ldap login* will be substituted by *default login* , this will allow to log in with default user `dladmin/thinkbig`.
 This has to be done to create users with the same name that those exist in ldap in order to grant them permissions (same functionality but for groups [is currently being fixed by R&D](https://kylo-io.atlassian.net/browse/KYLO-496)) .
 Once user/s (or group/s) is/are created change back `config-map/kylo-services.yaml` and `config-map/kylo-ui.yaml` and redeploy again.
 Ldap is now good to go.